Eye worms are the result of an infestation with a parasitic worm where the larva or the adult worm itself moves to the eye.

-Some of the parasitic worms or conditions associated with such an infestation include gnathostomiasis, (Learn More) loiasis, (Learn More) onchocerciasis, (Learn More) toxocariasis, (Learn More) and ocular cysticercosis.
-(Learn More)
+Some of the parasitic worms or conditions associated with such an infestation include gnathostomiasis, loiasis, onchocerciasis, toxocariasis, and ocular cysticercosis.

-Eye worm infestation is not common in the United States.
-You can prevent it by simply following basic hygiene practices.
-(Learn More)
+Eye worm infestation is extremely rare in the United States, and only a few cases have been documented.
+It can be prevented by following basic hygiene practices.

 Eye worms are parasites, or organisms that live off another organism.
 The parasite receives benefits from the relationship at the expense of the host organism.